cliffordkleinsr/mt3-/README.md

 - `-rp 1`: Enables RoPE partial position encoding

 These specific configurations ensure that each model is trained with its unique architecture and hyperparameters.
 When training a particular model, make sure to use the corresponding set of arguments to match the intended architecture and behavior.

+**Note**: Since this code was ported from Unix `pytorch 2.0` will not work since it relies on triton for the new ignite backend.
+You will have to manually compile the binaries from [here](https://github.com/woct0rdho/triton-windows).
+This project requires at least 16GB of VRAM i.e. High Compute usage